bvirxx/bLUe_PYSIDE/README.md

 adjustment layers using a common GUI.
 Any imaging library exposing Python bindings can take advantage of this GUI.

-bLUe is implemented in Python 3, using Pyside 2, PIL and RawPy.
+bLUe is implemented in Python 3, using Pyside2, PIL, RawPy and PyWavelets.

 LICENSE